Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 • Barite sag.

-It is better to ensure that good hole cleaning is achieved by a combination of high flow rate and drilling optimization for rheology.
+It is better to achieve good hole cleaning by combining a high flow rate and drilling optimization for rheology.

 Inadequate Hole Cleaning

-Inadequate hole cleaning results in cuttings accumulating in the annulus which leads to a continual loading up of the mud weight.
-The formation of cuttings beds leads to a decrease in the annular cross-section and hence increases the ECD.
+Inadequate hole cleaning results in cuttings accumulating in the annulus, leading to a continual loading up of the mud weight.
+The formation of cutting beds leads to a decrease in the annular cross-section and hence increases the ECD.

-Hole washouts can cause an accumulation of solids that slough downwards and bridge off where the hole is in gauge and cause pressure increases and pack-offs.
-Cuttings beds may avalanche, packing off and pressurizing the formation.
+Hole washouts can cause an accumulation of solids that slough downwards and bridge off where the hole is in the gauge and cause pressure increases and pack-offs.
+Cutting beds may avalanche, packing off and pressurizing the formation.

-Mudflow rate is the most important parameter in determining effective hole cleaning.
+The mudflow rate is the most crucial parameter in determining effective hole cleaning.

 Fig 3 illustrates the effect of flow rate on hole cleaning/solids transport and how it affects the ECD.

-At low flow rates, the cuttings have fallen to the low side of the hole forming a cuttings bed which has increased the Drilling ECD due to the annular restriction.
+At low flow rates, the cuttings have fallen to the downside of the hole, forming a cuttings bed, which has increased the Drilling ECD due to the annular restriction.

-As the flow rate increases further the majority of cuttings are transported along the low side with some suspended in fluid flow just above the bed, increasing the Equivalent Circulating Density.
+As the flow rate increases further, most cuttings are transported along the low side, with some suspended in fluid flow just above the bed, increasing the Equivalent Circulating Density.

-At the higher flow rates, frictional pressure losses are significant and cuttings are transported completely suspended.
+At the higher flow rates, frictional pressure losses are significant, and cuttings are transported wholly suspended.

 relation between Drilling ECD Equivalent Circulating Density & Flow